LucianoRamosAlves/python-estudos/programming logic/operators/logical/logical.md

 - and -> todas as condições tem que ser verdade
 - or -> basta apenas uma ser verdade
--not -> inverte o resultado
+- not -> inverte o resultado